stevenrobertson/strobe.cc/about/about.rst

 .. _RSS feed: /feeds/content.xml

 The HTML and CSS aims to be as standards-compliant as possible, although I've mostly been testing in Firefox 3.6 on Linux.
-In particular, MathML just flat-out won't display in WebKit-based browsers, and if anyone knows a better way to do margin note positioning with pure CSS, I'd love to hear it.
+I also occasionally use MathML in my articles, which WebKit-based browsers don't touch, but I might write a fallback system some time.